marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Arrest warrants authorize law enforcement officers to apprehend and detain individuals.
 Issuance of arrest warrants is a strict process that must recognize probable cause.
 That means a judge or commissioner must be convinced, upon reviewing a charging document, that there are substantial grounds to believe an individual committed or may commit a crime.

-Arrest warrants can also be issued if a defendant's whereabouts are unknown, and the warrant will force them to appear before the court.
+Arrest warrants may also be issued if a defendant's whereabouts are unknown, and the warrant will force them to appear before the court.

-Law enforcement agents are required by law to present arrested defendants before authorized judicial officers within 24 hours (in district courts) or during the court's next session (in circuit courts).
-An arrest warrant will detail the arrestees personal information including their name, birthdate and race as well as the arrest location or site and the offender's alleged offense.
+Law enforcement agents must present arrested defendants before authorized judicial officers within 24 hours (in district courts) or during the court's next session (in circuit courts).
+An arrest warrant will typically detail:

 Arrest Warrant Lookup in Maryland

-Generally, members of the public can use the following avenues to look up arrest warrants in Maryland:
+Generally, members of the public may use the following avenues to look up arrest warrants in Maryland:

 Courthouses

-Individuals can visit or contact the clerk's office of the court that issued a warrant.
-These records are usually available for public review 90 days after issuance or after a warrant has been executed.
+Individuals may visit or contact the court clerk's office that issued the warrant.
+The records are usually available for public review 90 days after they are issued or after a warrant has been executed.

 Local Law Enforcement